e-dant/watcher/README.md

   - The `event` structure

 `watch` takes a path, which is a string-like thing, and a callback, with is a function-like thing.
+Passing `watch` a character array and a lambda would work well.

+`watch` will happily continue watching until it is asked to stop or it hits an unrecoverable error.

 `event` is an object used to pass information about filesystem events to `watch`.